 Read on: JOMO – The Joy of Missing Out

-#4 Outdoorsy Staycation Ideas
+4. Outdoorsy Staycation Ideas

 Even if your region doesn’t have incredible sites to see, there is still a lot to experience.
 Here’s another staycation idea: Alastair Humphreys (Adventurer of the Year 2012), has developed the concept of a micro-adventure.
 In short, a micro-adventure is about experiencing nature without having to travel.
 According to Humphreys, a micro-adventure involves an overnight stay in the great outdoors.
-If you need a tent, canoe, or other equipment for your trip, consider asking friends, using social media groups, or check your local outdoor equipment store to see if they have rental programs.
+Check out his website for inspiration and tips.

-#6 Staycation Ideas: Change of Scenery
+7. Staycation at Home but with a Change of Scenery

 Want an escape from your own home?
 Feel like a change of scenery?
 Swap apartments with friends for a few days.
 Decide which rooms or closets are private and which things are allowed to be used.
 This will allow you to spend your vacation in the same city or area but gain a different perspective.
 If you’ve been working from home, this will allow you to truly switch off and get away from work.
-Maybe you can even try out another type of dwelling, like a tiny house!
+Maybe you can try another type of dwelling, like a tiny house!

 Do you like this post?